ankit2002/Adv-Java-Tutorial/README.md

 # Apache Commons Lang Version 3.4 is added as external dependency in build.gradle file
 # use http://localhost:8080/h2-console/  to see the tables created on web.
 # Change the username and password in application.properties file according to your configured H2 database
+# username and password of our database is username: amit , password: amit@1234